kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 ---
-title: "Getting Started With Virtural Environments: Some Resources"
+title: "Virtual Environments Quick Start: Steup, Resources, and Background"
 date: 2019-10-12T10:38:30-01:00
 ---

 One of the first things we learn when starting into a data or software project is to setup a virtual environment.
 Why set up a virtual environment?
 A virtual environment allows us to install packages (i.e. numpy, pandas, tensorflow etc…) in a controlled space.
-That way we know exactly the version of each package installed.
-Any requirements for that specific version are included inside the environment.
+That way we know the exact the version of each package installed and we contain any dependencies between packages.

 This is beneficial when working with multiple projects that use different packages, and have different version requirements.
-We can change our environment and some what magically everything we need for that project will be there.
+We can create an environment for each project and by doing so ensure that our code will aways find what it needs.

-In this post we talk about setting up virtual environments and point to excellent resources.
-In order we will:
+In this post we set up virtual environments natively and with conda.
+Later we discuss some basic packages to get started, and simple environment debugging.
-1. How to setup a virtual environment natively
-2. How to setup a virtual environment with anaconda
-3. Installing packages with pip and conda
-4. How to trouble shoot a virtual environment

 # How to setup a virtual environment from scratch.